-- The power round will consist of a single 6 question exam for each division. - Sample Power Round and Econ Bowl questions are available on the NET website. - Note: The percentages below are approximate.
+- Sample Power Round and Econ Bowl questions are available on the NET website. - Note: The percentages below are approximate.

-Team Power Round
+Power Round

-- 50% Macroeconomics (for example, but not limited to: Trade, Growth, Fiscal/Monetary Policy, History) - 50% Microeconomics (for example, but not limited to: Industrial Organization, Public Finance, Microeconomic Theory, Econometrics)
+• 50% Macroeconomics (for example, but not limited to: Trade, Growth, Fiscal/Monetary Policy, History)

+• 50% Microeconomics (for example, but not limited to: Industrial Organization, Microeconomic Theory, Game Theory, Econometrics)

-Team Econ Bowl
+Econ Bowl

-20% Macroeconomics (for example, but not limited to: Growth, Trade, Fiscal/Monetary Policy, Trade)
+- 30% Macroeconomics (for example, but not limited to: Trade, Growth, Fiscal/Monetary Policy)

-- 20% Microeconomics (for example, but not limited to: Industrial Organization, Public Finance, Theory, Labor)
+- 30% Microeconomics (for example, but not limited to: Industrial Organization, Microeconomic Theory, Game Theory)

-- 17.5% Current Events
+- 10% Current Events

-- 17.5% Economic History
+- 10% Economic History

 - 10% History of Economic Thought

 - 5% Finance

 - 5% Econometrics

-- 5% Wildcard